eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Adoption View/working-with-policies.md

 Consumer must signify consent to the Offer by including it in the Request and adding the `odrl:target` property on the level of an `odrl:Offer`.
 It is a very, very bad idea to simply copy the next-best Offer from the Catalog and replay it to the Provider.
 Instead, Consumers must perform internal checks which (if any) Offer proposes terms that they want to agree to.
-It is possible (though not usual) to encode pricing information in an `odrl:Offer`.
-Sending a `ContractRequestMessage` echoing the pricing information would represent a legally binding agreement in accordance to the conditions proposed by the Provider's Offer.
+It is possible (though not usual) to encode obligations in the in an `odrl:Offer` that a Consumer must satisfy.
+Returning a `ContractRequestMessage` to the Provider, echoing the pricing information, would represent a legally binding agreement in accordance to the conditions proposed by the Provider's Offer.
 Thus, selecting an offer extended by a Provider company should thus be handled with appropriate care.

 The Provider will usually accept the ContractRequest only if the extended Offer is semantically equivalent to his own as distributed via the Catalog.